mohn93/flutter_ulink_sdk/README.md

 - Social media tag support for better link sharing
 - Automatic handling of dynamic links in your app
 - Resolve links to retrieve their data
-- Support for custom API configuration
-- Test utilities for easier development and testing

 ## Installation